 CAKES, FILLINGS AND ICINGS PART 1

 From the humble pound cake to the classic génoise, students go beyond the recipes to explore the theory and technique of cake making and expand their abilities to create original cakes.
-Students will learn:
+In this course of the pastry arts associate degree program, students will learn:

 • Butter-based and egg-foam cakes including layered and rolled versions.

 • The theory of batter balance as they prepare cakes using various mixing techniques including: one-stage, high-ratio and creaming method.
 Cakes prepared include carrot, pound, white, yellow, crumb and chocolate along with muffins.
 Egg-foam cakes such as angel food, chiffon and génoise are also included.